-While many areas of assisted living are covered by state legislation, the specifics of the criteria vary significantly from state to state.
-For example, 40 states mandate “direct care worker” training, but the required number of hours varies from one to eighty.
+While state regulations cover many of the same aspects of assisted living, the specifics of the requirements vary considerably from state to state.
+For example, 40 states require “direct care worker” training, but the number of training hours required ranges from one to 80.

 Do Assisted Living Facilities Need a License?